AleksBulajic/API_NOpayTOplay/proposal.md

     3. Implement the route to be able to delete a favorite.
     4. Implement a route to be able to add a free to play game.
     5. Implement the route to be able to add to myFavotites collection.
-    6. Implement the route to be able to seach myFavorites.
+    6. Implement the route to be able to serach myFavorites.
-    8. Implement a route that will update an existing game in myFavotites collection.
     7. Implement the route to delete from myFavorites